Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 Key Takeaways: Can Testicles Hurt From Not Ejaculating?

-➤ Ejaculation often relieves testicular pressure.
+➤ Ejaculation or time often relieves testicular pressure.

 ➤ Persistent pain may indicate other medical issues.